Agustín Pichot

-Agustín Pichot (born 22 August 1974) is an Argentine retired rugby union player, formerly captain of the Argentine team and the English club Bristol.
-In addition to Bristol, he played for French sides Stade Français and Racing Métro after leaving Argentine team CASI from San Isidro in 1997.
+Agustín Pichot (born 22 August 1974) is an Argentine retired rugby union player and executive.
+He was the captain of the Argentine team and the English club Bristol.
+He also played for French sides Stade Français and Racing Métro after leaving Argentine team CASI from San Isidro in 1997.
 In 2011, he was inducted into the IRB Hall of Fame.
-He was Vice-Chairman of World Rugby between 2016 and 2020.
+He was vice-chairman of World Rugby between 2016 and 2020.

+Pichot also owns PEGSA, an television company that produces sports broadcasts and studio shows for ESPN Latin America, and is an executive of Australian mining and energy company Fortescue.

 Playing career

 Pichot made his debut for Los Pumas in April 1996 during the Pumas' tour to Australia, scoring a try in the first Test in Brisbane.
 Pichot was capped another three times that year for the Pumas; playing in Tests against Romania, Italy and France during October.
 The following year he was capped another three times for Argentina, playing two Tests against France and one against Uruguay in June, scoring a try in the match against Uruguay.
 In October/November of the next year, he earned another four Test caps, playing in matches against Italy, France and the Wallabies, scoring a try in the second of two matches against the Wallabies.
 He moved from CASI to Richmond, and later switched to Bristol.

 Pichot would be capped six times during the 1998 international season, including playing France three times, as well as playing matches against Italy, Romania and Wales, scoring tries in the games against Wales and Romania.
 In the lead up to the 1999 Rugby World Cup in Wales Pichot played two Tests against the hosts in June, and Tests against Scotland and Ireland that August, scoring a try in the Test against Ireland.
 He played five matches during the World Cup and helped the Pumas reach the quarter-finals.
 Argentina played France in their quarter-final, which France won 26–47, Pichot being one of Argentina's try scorers in the match.

 After the World Cup Pichot captained Argentina for the first time in a Test against Ireland in June 2000, which Argentina won 34 points to 23.
 He was also capped another four times that year, playing two games against World Champions Australia and then matches against South Africa and England in November.
 He earned eight Test caps during 2001, and captained Argentina on three more occasions, in matches against Uruguay, the United States and Canada in May.
 He played six Tests the following year, captaining the Pumas during two of them (June Tests against England and South Africa).